Get insider access

 Console Compatibility: PC, PlayStation

-If you want to spend the least money, the best headset we've tested is the Logitech G435 LIGHTSPEED Wireless.
+If you want to spend the least money, the best gaming headphones we've tested are the Logitech G435 LIGHTSPEED Wireless.
 Logitech manufactures a solid lineup of low-cost gaming headphones that perform very well.
 In the case of the G435, their plastic frame isn't the sturdiest, but they have decently low latency over both Bluetooth and their wireless USB dongle.
 They also have a slightly warm sound profile with extra bass to make explosions and footsteps more prominent in the mix.
 Dialogue and instruments also sound bright and present, but unlike the Turtle Beach Stealth 600 (Gen 3) Wireless, you can't adjust their sound to your preferences since they don't have an EQ.

 The Logitech headphones also have poor passive noise isolation performance and will let in a lot of noise and leak a lot of game audio to those around you.
 Fortunately, their mic makes your voice sound bright and clear, though it's still a noticeable step down from the Turtle Beach model.
 The Logitech's nearly 20-hour battery doesn't come close to the Turtle Beach's 85 hours, but it will still last you through several play sessions.
 Unfortunately, this model isn't compatible with Xbox consoles.